Math Challenge

 sample email to teachers

 • Send a request to school office to be included in the morning announcement that the Math Challenge is available online to print/download.
-Remind students of the Math Challenge due date.
+Remind students of the Math Challenge's due date.

 Ongoing